 Maucher Jenkins has built a team of outstanding professionals, recognised experts in intellectual property law, science and technology, working across multiple industry sectors and legal jurisdictions.

 PhD in Surface Science, University of St Andrews; First class honours degree in Physics (MPhys), University of Warwick

-John is a Technical Assistant to the Patents team based in the Farnham office.
+John is an Associate in the Patents team based in the Farnham office.

 John graduated from the University of Warwick with a first class honours degree in Physics (MPhys) in 2009.
 Following this John completed a PhD at the University of St Andrews in Surface Science (2013) during which he developed several methods for the calibration of microcantilever sensors primarily for use in atomic force microscopy.

 During subsequent postdoctoral research John used a range of surface analytical techniques to analyse ultrathin organic monolayer films (self-assembled monolayers) on semiconductor materials for use in micro- and nano-electromechanical systems (MEMs and NEMs).

 His PhD and postdoctoral research led to the publication of multiple scientific papers, presentations at conferences both in the UK and internationally, and the filing of a patent application.

 With a desire to apply his technical expertise outside the confines of academia, John joined Maucher Jenkins in 2017 and completed his qualification as a Chartered Patent Attorney in March 2020.
 On passing his exams, John was awarded a CIPA prize for Patent Drafting on achieving the highest mark in the patent drafting paper.